serrif/website/main/docs/introduction.md

 <div class="usa-alert usa-alert-info" >
   <div class="usa-alert-body">
-    <p class="usa-alert-text">We use information cards in our documentation pages to signify upcoming important information.
-Warning cards are also used for developmental and provisional information.</p>
+    <p class="usa-alert-text">We use information cards in our documentation pages to highlight upcoming important information.
+Warning cards are also used for temporary information alerts.</p>
   </div>
 </div>